Nothing beats in-ground basketball hoops when it comes to stability. Being planted deep into the ground makes them almost impossible to bring down.

 3. Backboard Material

-The backboard material is another important factor when selecting a basketball hoop.
+The backboard material is another important factor when selecting an in-ground basketball hoop.
 In fact, it might be the single most important factor to consider.

 You have three choices when it comes to backboard material: polycarbonate, tempered glass, and acrylic.
 Acrylic is less common as a home backboard, and is mostly used in nicer parks.